themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

 ```
 Woah!
 A few considerations here.
 First, if we get an error from _Meteor_, we go ahead and handle it, alerting the error message to the user.
 Next, we have to get a bit tricky.
 Recall that our call to MailChimp is synchronous and being returned as the `response` value in our method call's callback.
 Because the response we get back from MailChimp might be an error, we need to account for this.
 In our `else` statement, we check for one of two values on our response object `response.complete` or `response.euid`.

 As we'll see in a bit, when we _remove_ a subscriber, MailChimp will send back an object containing a single property `complete` set to `true` or `false`.
 When we _add_ a subscriber, MailChimp will send back an object containing a handful of fields describing the subscriber as they're stored on MailChimp.
 For our purposes, we look at the `euid` property on this response which is equal to the "email unique ID" from MailChimp.
-It's only utility for us is to confirm that the user was successfully added to our list.
+Its only utility for us is to confirm that the user was successfully added to our list.
 If the response contains this value, we can be certain that they were.

 Finally, if our response contains _neither_ of these values, we assume there was an error and alert that back to the user (e.g. this would fire if we passed MailChimp a bad email address).
 What's neat about this is that because our method on the server is being handled synchronously, we can get error messages back from MailChimp for free without any hoop jumping!
 This equates to us having validation on both the client _and_ the server.
 Swish.